 Due to the mobility of the construction industry, the transitory nature of construction worksites, and the fact that construction worksites frequently involve more than one employer, inspections are scheduled from a list of construction worksites rather than construction employers.
 All construction projects in Anchorage, Juneau and Fairbanks are targeted for potential inspection.
 The Assistant Chief of Enforcement oversees the selection of worksites based on data from Plans Room Reports and Wage and Hour Section data on public construction projects outside of Anchorage, Juneau and Fairbanks.
-The Assistant Chief of Enforcement is responsible for scheduling programmed construction inspections to maximize efficiency and funding for worksites outside Anchorage, Juneau and Fairbanks.
+The Assistant Chief of Enforcement in conjunction with the Chief of Enforcement is responsible for scheduling programmed construction inspections to maximize efficiency and funding for worksites outside Anchorage, Juneau and Fairbanks.